BII-Lab/Yeti-Project/script/monitor-external/README.txt

 3. settings.sh
    config option for dnscap
-   such as capture interval, ethernet interface, tcp support, frament and so on
+   such as capture interval, ethernet interface, tcp support, fragment and so on

 4. run
     sh capture-dnscap.sh